joan-verguizas/Language-Competition-Dynamics/README.md

 ### Changing the Topology

 We introduce a small-world (Watts-Strogatz) topology to observe the effect of social structure.
 This introduces a rewiring probability $p$, determining how likely an edge endpoint changes.
 In the Bilingual model, a small-world topology produces rapid extinction of one monolingual community.
 However, changing $p$ has a small effect in the Abrams-Strogatz model.

 ### Community Structure Topology

 We also introduce a community structure topology.
 This structure is created by a process of random attachment and search for new contacts, repeated for multiple iterations.
-Below is the degree distribution depending on the number of iterations:

 A community structure topology seems to make the model converge slower, except in the Bilingual case, where more connections lead to faster convergence due to network saturation.

 ### Prestige and Volatility